How to Play HDR (4K) with VLC & Solve VLC HDR not Playing?

 Part 2.
 How to Play HDR (4K) Contents with VLC Player on Windows 10?

-- If you want to get perfect HDR effects on computer with VLC, you need a true HDR video, HDR monitor, and computer supporting HDR at OS level.
-BTW, HDR display and HDR-capable HDMI cable are required to render HDR on PC and smart TV.
+If you want to get perfect HDR effects on computer with VLC, you need a true HDR video, HDR monitor, and computer supporting HDR at OS level.
+At the same time, HDR display and HDR-capable HDMI cable are required to render HDR on PC and smart TV.

-- VLC HDR settings are turned on by default, if not, you can just open your VLC > Tools > Preferences > Video > choose OpenGL video output for Windows or OpenGL video output from the drop down menu of Output > then, click on Save button.
-Now, restart your VLC media player to save the settings.
+VLC HDR settings are turned on by default, if not, you can just open your VLC > Tools > Preferences > Video > choose OpenGL video output for Windows or OpenGL video output from the drop down menu of Output > then, click on Save button.
+Now, restart your VLC media player to save the settings and activate the HDR function.

 Step 1.
 Free download VLC 3.0 or later version, install and launch it on your Windows computer.